systemjs/systemjs/docs/config-api.md

 System.config({
   meta: {
-    // meaning [baseURL]/vendor/angular.js when no other rules are present 'vendor/angular.js': {
+    // meaning [baseURL]/vendor/angular.js when no other rules are present
+    // path is normalized using map and paths configuration 'vendor/angular.js': {
       format: 'global', // load this module as a global
       exports: 'angular', // the global property to take as the module value